 Jonview Canada offers a full range of Canadian travel products and services to tour operators in Europe, particularly in France, the UK, Germany, Italy, Spain, Switzerland, the Netherlands and Belgium and also caters to clientele in Latin America, Asia Pacific and India.
-Its range of products includes guided bus tours, group travel packages, programs for individual travellers with a predetermined itinerary and accommodations reserved for each leg of the trip, city and activity packages, ski vacations, hotel accommodations, local transfers and soft adventure tourism.
-Jonview Canada also offers products, such as snowmobile tours and multi-activity winter programs, as well as its Explorer Collection and the "Jonview Canada Ultimate To Do List" program, which offer a range of unique and luxury hotels, lodges, resorts and experiences across Canada, designed to increase the aspirations of international travellers.
+Its range of products includes guided bus tours, group travel packages, programs for individual travellers with a predetermined itinerary and accommodations reserved for each leg of the trip, city and urban activity packages, ski vacations, hotel accommodations, local transfers and soft adventure tourism.
+Jonview Canada also offers products, such as snowmobile tours and multi-activity winter programs, as well as its "Explorer Collection" and the "Jonview Canada Ultimate To Do List" program, which offer a range of unique and luxury hotels, lodges, resorts and experiences across Canada, designed to increase the aspirations of international travellers.

-Jonview Canada brought 343,000 travellers to Canada in fiscal 2016, compared to 290,000 in fiscal 2015.
+Jonview Canada brought 300,000 travellers to Canada in fiscal 2017.

-3.1.4 Products of Trafictours Canada Inc.
+4.1.5 Products of Trafictours Canada Inc.

-In 2007, Transat consolidated its incoming tour operator activities in Mexico, Dominican Republic and Barbados through an agreement with Gesmex Corporation pursuant to which Transat owns 70% of the shares of Trafictours Canada, ensuring a better quality of service and providing more efficient operational and financial controls.
+Transat is carrying on its activities as incoming tour operator activities in Mexico, Dominican Republic and Barbados through an agreement with Gesmex Corporation pursuant to which Transat owns 70% of the shares of Trafictours Canada, ensuring a better quality of service and providing more efficient operational and financial controls.
 The minority shareholder of the Trafictours Canada subsidiary could require Transat to purchase the Trafictours Canada shares it holds at a price equal to a predetermined formula, which can be adjusted according to the circumstances, and payable in cash.